 > Link to the Finnish consulates' jurisdictions

-The requirements for a Schengen visa stated on our website also apply for visas to Iceland and Norway but for a visa to Denmark this form should be used as the invitation.
+The requirements for a Schengen visa stated on our website also apply for visas to Iceland and Norway.
 For a visa to Finland this form should be used as the invitation.

 Applicants from the below states should apply at the CONSULATE GENERAL OF NORWAY using Guidelines for Schengen Visa Applicants at the Norwegian Consulate General in San Francisco:

 Consulate General of Norway in San Francisco

 Phone: (415) 882-2000